marclos/Climate_Change_Narratives/README.md

 1. Pull each time you begin to work on various resources
 2. Push each time you make changes
 3. Check milestones and issues each session

+## Note on Pushing

+To push you need to get a ssh key.
+It took me hours to figure out this, but you have to work within both Rstudio AND Github to get the key and then copy it into the other, I can't remember the order, so if you figure it out, write it down and enter it here!